Capitals hold on to beat Rangers for 10th win in 11 games

 Samsonov started two games in a row for the second time this season and first since March 11 and 13 against the Flyers.
 He had been rotating with Vitek Vanecek, who started all but one game while Samsonov was out with COVID-19, but Samsonov’s 24-save shutout of New Jersey was enough to earn the nod in net again.

-“His last game, he played really well,” coach Peter Laviolette said.
+“His last game, he played really well,” Laviolette said.
 “He had a day off and a break, so it wasn’t a stress situation for either goaltender.
 There’s plenty of games coming up, so I wouldn’t read too much into it.”

 QUINN BACK

 Rangers coach David Quinn was back behind the bench after missing the past six games while in the NHL’s COVID-19 protocol.

+“He definitely brought some energy today behind the bench,” Blackwell said.
+“When we got down, he was cheering everybody on, telling them that there’s still plenty of time left.”
-Quinn said he “didn’t get hit too bad by it” and experienced only mild symptoms.

-Quinn spoke to Vegas coach Peter DeBoer, who also missed time after testing positive for the virus and thought there was a silver lining to watching from home.
-It helped that the Rangers scored nine goals in one game, eight in another and went 4-2 without Kris Knoblauch serving as interim coach.
+Quinn, who said he “didn’t get hit too bad by it” and experienced only mild symptoms, spoke to Vegas coach Peter DeBoer about the predicament of missing games after testing positive for the virus.
+They agreed there was a silver lining to it.

 “Me being away from the team was a little bit longer than his, so mine was probably a little bit more painful,” Quinn said.
 “You see things a little bit differently.
 I think you can give yourself a chance to do some self-evaluation.
 I think it was a good opportunity for me to kind of reset and watch things from a different light.”